...Baby One More Time (album)

 Upon its release, ...Baby One More Time garnered mixed reviews from music critics, with many praising its commercial appeal but deeming it silly and premature.
 Despite its initial mixed reception, it helped Spears receive a nomination for Best New Artist at the 42nd Annual Grammy Awards (2000).
-Retrospectively, it has been hailed for its major impact on pop culture, citing it as one of the most influential pop records of all time.
+Retrospectively, it has been hailed for its major impact on pop culture, and has been deemed one of the most influential pop records of all time.
 A massive global commercial success, it made Spears the fifth artist under the age of 18 to top the US Billboard 200.
 It has been certified 14× platinum (diamond) by the Recording Industry Association of America (RIAA).
-Spears' best-selling album, it has sold over 25 million copies worldwide, making it one of the best-selling albums of all time, as well as the best-selling debut album by a female artist.
+Spears's best-selling album, it has sold over 25 million copies worldwide, making it one of the best-selling albums of all time, as well as the best-selling debut album by a teenage female artist.